If you’re here because your district adopted the Benchmark Advance curriculum and you’re feeling overwhelmed, you’re going to want to read this.

 It’s true.
 Before they became a full-blown language arts curriculum, they were a guided reading company.
 They specialized in small, leveled readers to differentiate.
 You can find these readers included in our curriculum.
 All the readers are leveled by guided reading levels (Fountas & Pinnell A-Z) and by Lexile level.

-9. Advance is the only curriculum written after the CCSS were adopted.
+9. The Benchmark Advance curriculum was written after the CCSS were adopted.

 This was definitely evident as we did side-by-side comparisons between all the curriculums that were offered to us when we were adopting.
 Every other curriculum was basically the same program we’ve all seen a million times, except “now aligned to Common Core!”
 Benchmark wrote their Advance curriculum after the standards were published.
 Every single text and every single lesson was designed with Common Core objectives in mind.